joudehreem/Labology/README.md

   <img src="https://drive.google.com/uc?export=view&id=1eP_E6wWvZACpOk0ng2MiQ9xqVkZHbgNd" alt="Chemical Logo" width="200"/>
 </p>

 ## Introduction

-Labology is a website for Laboratory Management Systems that aims to improve the workflow between lab technicians and doctors.
-It efficiently manages laboratory tests, tracks patient results, and ensures communication between medical providers through its essential features:
+Labology is designed to enhance the efficiency of laboratory management by bridging the gap between lab technicians and doctors.
+The system optimizes the handling of laboratory tests, tracks patient results, and fosters effective communication among healthcare providers.
+Key features include:

-- **Dashboard**: Provides a record of all tests and overall lab performance, which can be accessed from both the doctor's and lab technician's sides.
+- **Dashboard**: Accessible to both doctors and technicians, this feature offers a comprehensive view of all tests and overall lab performance.
-- **Result Management**: Supports the recording, verification, and reporting of test results and uploading them to the system.
+- **Result Management**: Facilitates the recording, verification, and reporting of test results, with the ability to upload them directly to the system.
-- **Patient Management**: Tracks patient information, such as test records, and ensures comprehensive and up-to-date profiles.
+- **Patient Management**: Keeps track of patient information, including test records, and maintains accurate and current profiles.

-Labology's integrated strategy increases operational efficiency and improves communication between healthcare providers.
+Labology's integrated approach boosts operational efficiency and enhances communication between medical professionals.

 ## Requirements

 ### User Roles

-- **Doctors**: Can view and manage patient records, order tests, and review results.
+- **Doctors**: Can access and manage patient records, order tests, and review results.
-- **Technicians**: Can view test orders from doctors, update the status of tests, and upload results.
+- **Technicians**: Can view test orders from doctors, update test statuses, and upload results.

 ### Dashboard

-- Easily accessible by both doctors and technicians.
+- Available to both doctors and technicians.
-- Displays all test records and their statuses.
+- Displays all test records and their current statuses.
-- Provides up-to-date information and the ability to order tests.
-- View test orders placed.
+- Allows for test ordering and monitoring.
-- Update the status of tests (e.g., from pending to in progress) and patient information.
+- Enables viewing of test orders, updating statuses (e.g., pending to in progress), and editing patient details.
-- Edit details related to the patient, such as the type of test.
-- Delete patient or result.
+- Supports deletion of patient records or results.
-- Create and manage patient profiles.
-- Tests can be assigned to patients within their profiles.
+- Facilitates creation and management of patient profiles, with tests assigned within these profiles.

 ## UI/UX

-- **Frameworks Used**: Bootstrap.
+- **Framework Used**: Bootstrap.
-- **Interface**: User-friendly for both doctors and lab technicians.
+- **Interface**: Designed for ease of use for both doctors and lab technicians, ensuring a user-friendly experience.